djodiwa/Cyber-Security-Internship/TASK 8/README.md

 In short: VPNs are like a privacy shield awesome for everyday protection, but not a magic invisibility cloak.
 Use them wisely!

 ## Outcome
 This hands-on task gave me real feel for VPNs.
 I now get why they're key in cyber security: They turn leaky public internet into a safe pipe.
 Setting up took 10 minutes, and testing showed clear changes in IP (from Indian to US-based) and speed (slight drop but still fast).
 Next time I'm on airport WiFi, I'll flip it on without thinking.
-Learned tons about encryption too—excited for more tasks!
+Learned tons about encryption too excited for more tasks!